PopNatanael/dot-data-fixtures/README.md

 ## Ordering fixtures

 Fixtures can we ordered using 2 methods :

 - by order
 - by dependencies

-Please reffer to this link for further details on ordering fixtures:
+Please refer to this link for further details on ordering fixtures:

 https://www.doctrine-project.org/projects/doctrine-data-fixtures/en/latest/how-to/fixture-ordering.html#fixture-ordering